WHY CONDUCT AN EYE IRRITATION TEST?

 The method utilises reconstructed human cornea-like epithelium (RhCE), which in its overall design mimics the biochemical and physiological properties of the corneal epithelium of the human eye.
 The test item is applied directly to the cornea surface, providing a good model of “real life” exposure

 Cell viability is measured by enzymatic conversion of the vital dye MTT into a blue formazan salt that is quantitatively measured after extraction from the skin tissues.
-Irritant test items are identified by their ability to decrease cell viability below defined threshold levels (below or equal to 60% for eye irritants ).
 If the viability is greater than 60%, the test item is classified as Non-Irritant (“no-label”, or UN GHS No Category).
 If the viability is 60% or lower, then no prediction can be made and further testing may be required.

 TEST SYSTEM: RECONSTRUCTED HUMAN CORNEA-LIKE EPITHELIUM

 Reconstructed human cornea-like epithelium is a corneal model composed of living human cells which have been cultured to form a multi-layered, differentiated corneal epithelium.
 The levels of differentiation obtained are at the cutting edge of in vitro tissue technology.
 The model consists of highly organized basal cells which progressively flatten out as the apical surface of the tissue is approached, analogous to the normal human in vivo corneal epithelium.
 The profiles of key differentiation markers also mirror those seen in vivo.
 The cells are both metabolically and mitotically active, and release many of the pro-inflammatory agents (cytokines) known to be important in eye irritation and inflammation.
 Reconstructed human cornea-like epithelium is grown on special platforms at the air-liquid interface, allowing for direct application of test items in a way that accurately models “real life” eye exposure.